home-assistant/home-assistant.io/source/_components/insteon_plm.markdown

 logo: insteon.png
 ha_category: Hub
 ha_iot_class: "Local Push"
-ha_version: 0.39
+ha_version: 0.65
 ---

 This component adds "local push" support for INSTEON PowerLinc Modems allowing linked INSTEON devices to be used within Home Assistant as lights, switches, and binary sensors.
 Device support is provided by the underlying [insteonplm] package.
-It is known to work with the [2413U] USB and [2412S] RS242 favors of PLM and the [2448A7] USB stick.
+It is known to work with the [2413U] USB and [2412S] RS242 flavors of PLM and the [2448A7] USB stick.
 This component does not work with the IP-based hub products.
 For that, you'll want the "Insteon (Local)" component instead.